basecamp/handbook/stateFMLA.md

 # State Paid Family Leave Provisions

 Below are states that offer state-sponsored Paid Family Leave and in which 37signals has employees.
 If you work in one of the following states and contribute to these programs, you may qualify for leave.
+More detailed explanations of these benefits and their workplace posters can be [found in Basecamp](https://3.basecamp.com/2914079/buckets/28168307/vaults/5061106800).

 ## California Paid Family Leave